quangtrungsoft/open-web-os/docs/TASKBAR_ICON_TEXT_FIX.md

 - Icons should be centered above text
 - Text should be properly aligned and sized
 - Long names should truncate with ellipsis
+- Dock bar should show pinned apps and running apps
+- Dock settings window should open and function as described

 ### 2. Functional Verification
-- Opening apps should create taskbar items with correct data
+- Opening apps should create taskbar/dock items with correct data
+- Dock settings should allow pin/unpin and position changes
+- Pinned apps should persist after reload
-- Taskbar items should be clickable
+- Taskbar/dock items should be clickable
 - Items should have proper hover effects
 - Active windows should show visual indicators